animatedrice/DefinitelyNotASecretMod/README.md

 2. Install [this mod](https://github.com/animatedrice/DefinitelyNotASecretMod/releases/download/v.1.0.1/PjStardewMod.zip)
 3. Run the game using SMAPI.

-### Known issues
+>[!CAUTION]
-* Limited compatibility with *Stardew Expanded*.
+> * Limited compatibility with *Stardew Expanded*.
+You might consider disabling Expanded to use this mod in a different savefile.
-     * Some locations might look wonky
+>     * Some locations might look wonky
-     * Dialogue might reference to the wrong character name
+>     * Dialogue might reference to the wrong character name
-* Doors might not use the correct gender

 ## Future updates
 - [ ] Migration to 1.6